-Depending on the option elected by the firm, insurance may be requested on an immediate basis (starting date) or after completing six months of continuous service.
+Depending on the option elected by your firm, you can request insurance on an immediate basis (starting date) or after completing six months of continuous service.
 An individual must be actively at work on the day coverage is to begin.

 Choice of Six Schedules of Insurance